 Taking part in the ‘Lange Nacht der Industrie’ [Industry at Night] is a matter of course for us as is participating in ‘Girls’ Day’.
 We are, however, also involved in activities that focus on topics other than potential careers or our business.

 ‘Lange Nacht der Industrie’

 GMVA regularly takes part in the ‘Industry at Night’ event which enables those interested to take a tour around our waste incineration plant.
-Unfortunately, we were unable to commit to the programme in 2017.
+19.09.2019 - save the date!
 To learn more about the event go to langenachtderindustrie.de

 The objective of the annual Girls’ Day is to enable girls to find out more about potential careers.
 GMVA also opens its doors for this event, inviting those participating to join in our workshops to get to know about the jobs at our plant.
 Our trainers are also on hand to answer any questions the girls may have.